FzZarezadeh/week1/README.md

-first week practice, programming class
+First week practice, programming class
+Program to receive grades of students in a class and calculate average grades